Tyson Gentry: College career and education

 Gentry was recruited as a preferred walk-on punter in 2004 but also started playing scout team wide receiver almost immediately.
-In the spring of his sophomore year, he was asked to move to receiver full-time.
+In the spring of his sophomore year, he was asked to move to receiver.

-On April 14, 2006, during a team scrimmage, Gentry sustained a cervical spinal cord injury at the C-4 level after being tackled by fellow teammate, Kurt Coleman.
+On April 14, 2006, during a team scrimmage, Gentry sustained a cervical spinal cord injury at the C-4 level after being tackled by teammate, Kurt Coleman.
 The injury resulted in the loss of all sensation and movement below his shoulders.
 Gentry underwent two surgeries to stabilize and fuse his damaged vertebra.
 After two months of intensive physical and occupational therapy, Gentry regained limited strength in his biceps and partial sensation in his extremities.

 Despite his injury, Gentry resumed his studies the following fall and remained involved with the football program through his senior season in 2008.
 He graduated with his bachelor's degree in speech and hearing science in 2009.
 In 2014, Gentry earned his master's degree in rehabilitation counseling from the State University of New York at Buffalo.